 The story of the specter appeared in a 1975 issue of The Morning News, but it is not the most famous ghost tale attached to the brutal battle, which took place along present-day Old Baltimore Pike.

-On foggy, moonless nights, a headless British soldier is said to wander along the road near the battle site, looking for the head a cannonball struck from his shoulders.
+On foggy, moonless nights, a headless British soldier is said to wander along the road near the haunted battle site, looking for the head a cannonball struck from his shoulders.
 Since the Americans did not have cannons, he would have encountered friendly fire.
 (No wonder his spirit won’t rest.)
 Others maintain that the ghost is American Charlie Miller, who was decapitated by a British cannonball.
+Regardless of the theory, many locals believe the area to be haunted by the tormented spirits who died during times of war.

 Today, the Pencader Heritage Museum’s collection includes the painting The Ghost of Cooch’s Bridge.
 Visit the facility to learn more about the only Revolutionary War battle on Delaware soil.